Contrasting PepsiCo (NASDAQ:PEP) & Vintage Wine Estates (NASDAQ:VWE)

-PepsiCo (NASDAQ:PEP) and Vintage Wine Estates (NASDAQ:VWE) are both consumer staples companies, but which is the better investment?
-We will compare the two businesses based on the strength of their earnings, dividends, valuation, profitability, institutional ownership, risk and analyst recommendations.
+PepsiCo (NASDAQ:PEP) and Vintage Wine Estates (NASDAQ:VWE) are both consumer staples companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their analyst recommendations, risk, institutional ownership, profitability, earnings, dividends and valuation.

 This table compares PepsiCo and Vintage Wine Estates’ net margins, return on equity and return on assets.